Contact Information

 The Republic of Moldova became ITU member on October 20, 1992.

-Additional information about ITU available at: www.itu.int
+Additional information about ITU is available at: www.itu.int.

 European Conference of Postal and Telecommunications Administrations (CEPT)